Side Menu ☰

 There are a number of ways in which patients can get involved with the Trust’s work.
 Some of these are voluntary, while others are paid according to the Trust guidance for reimbursement.

-Patients can get involved in a variety of activities.
-Firstly you need to register your interest in the various types of activity you want to get engaged in and then attend any relevant and available training.
-The easiest way to do this is by becoming a member of the Trust and then completing the CNWL Areas of Interest questionnaire.
+Firstly you need to register your interest in the various types of activity you want to get involved in.
+The easiest way to do this is by signing up as a member of the Trust using this link.
+All information will be kept confidential, and sent directly to the Patient and Carer Involvement Team.

 Involvement opportunities include: